History of the Democratic Party (United States): Free Soil split

 In 1848 a major innovation was the creation of the Democratic National Committee (DNC) to coordinate state activities in the presidential contest.
 Senator Lewis Cass, who held many offices over the years, lost to General Zachary Taylor of the Whigs.
-A major cause of the defeat was that the new Free Soil Party, which opposed slavery expansion, split the Democratic vote, particularly in New York, where the electoral votes went to Taylor.
-The Free Soil Party attracted Democrats and some Whigs which had considerable support in the Northeast.
-The primary doctrine was a warning that rich slave owners would move into new territories such as Nebraska and buy up the best lands and work them with slaves.
+A major cause of the defeat was that the new Free Soil Party, which opposed slavery expansion, split the Democratic vote.
+The Free Soil Party attracted Democrats and some Whigs and had considerable support in the Northeast.
+Former Democratic President Van Buren ran as the Free Soil nominee in 1848 and finished second ahead of Cass in the anti-slavery states of Vermont and Massachusetts and in his home state of New York.
+Had Cass won New York as Polk had 4 years prior, he would have won the election.
+Free Soils warned that rich slave owners would move into new territories such as Nebraska and buy up the best lands and work them with slaves.
 To protect the white farmer it was essential therefore to keep the soil "free"—that is without slavery.
-In 1852, the free soil movement was much smaller, and consisted primarily of former members of the Liberty Party and some abolitionists, it hedged on the question of full equality.
-The majority wanted some form of racial separation to allow space for black activism, without alienating the overwhelming northern opposition to equal rights for black men.
+In 1852, with a less well known nominee than Van Buren, the free soil movement was much smaller, consisting primarily of former members of the Liberty Party and some abolitionists.
+It hedged on the question of full equality, as the majority wanted some form of racial separation to allow space for black activism without alienating the overwhelming northern opposition to equal rights for black men.

 Taylor and Fillmore (1849–1853)

-Following the death of President Taylor, Democrats in Congress led by Stephen Douglas passed the Compromise of 1850 designed to avoid civil war by putting the slavery issue to rest while resolving issues involving territories gained following the War with Mexico.
+When Whig Vice President Millard Fillmore replaced Taylor, Democrats in Congress led by Stephen Douglas passed the Compromise of 1850 designed to avoid civil war by putting the slavery issue to rest while resolving issues involving territories gained following the War with Mexico.
 However, in state after state the Democrats gained small but permanent advantages over the Whig Party, which finally collapsed in 1852, fatally weakened by division on slavery and nativism.
 The fragmented opposition could not stop the election of Democrats Franklin Pierce in 1852 and James Buchanan in 1856.